Last updated: May 29, 2026.

 FAQ

-Maryland has real dental help, but most of it is not a cash grant.
-The best options are Medicaid dental coverage, county clinics, health centers, dental schools, donated dental care, and veteran programs.
+Maryland has real dental help, but most help is not a cash grant.
+The strongest paths are Medicaid dental coverage, county clinics, health centers, dental schools, donated care, Medicare Advantage plan benefits, and veteran options.

 Does Maryland Medicaid cover dental care for adults?

-Where should I call first for low-cost dental care?
+Where should a Maryland senior call first for dental help?

-Original Medicare usually does not pay for routine dental care such as cleanings, fillings, extractions, or dentures.
-Some Medicare Advantage plans may include dental benefits, but each plan has its own rules.
+Original Medicare does not cover most routine dental care, including cleanings, fillings, routine extractions, dentures, or implants.
+Some Medicare Advantage plans may include dental benefits, but plan rules vary.

-What should I do if I have dental pain and swelling?
+What should I do for dental pain and swelling?

 Call a dentist as soon as possible.
-Go to an emergency room or call 911 if swelling spreads, you have fever, you cannot swallow, you have trouble breathing, or bleeding will not stop.
+Go to an emergency room or call 911 if swelling affects breathing or swallowing, swelling spreads, fever is present, bleeding will not stop, or there is a serious jaw or face injury.

 About this guide